Love Is in the Little Moments of Parenthood - Baby Chick

 How Can We Find Love in the Little Moments?

-So, how can we find love in the little moments of parenting?
+So how can we find and appreciate these small moments in everyday parenting life?
 Here are three things to keep in mind and actively try to do daily so that those little love moments do not pass you by!

 Notice the Small Moments